All Episodes

 Thanos, five bucks.

-Oh shit.
+Oh, shit.

 Okay.

-Asking a tough question here, I guess.
+Asking a tough questions here, I guess.

-Um let's see here.
+Let's see here.

 Any other questions or comments or anything like that?

-Do you have any what's your take on all this, Denise, now that you've gone through uh through the case?
+What's your take on all this, Denise, now that you've went through the case?

 I mean, I don't think that it's okay that he messed around with minors or anything like that.

-Uh I feel like the only thing that he did bad was um anything with minors because if they were older adults, I mean, even if he was abusive, they consented to that, obviously, and they're mature.
+I feel like the only thing that he did bad was anything with minors because if they were older adults, I mean, even if he was abusive, they consented to that, obviously, and they're mature.

 But when it comes to kids or anything like that, I just find that disgusting.

-Yeah, and I like his songs.
+And I like his songs.

 Yeah.